 The traditional search bar is an excellent resource for obtaining most of the information you could be looking for on Linkedin.
-Still, there's an extra feature that shouldn't be overlooked: alumni search.
-The Alumni search helps focus your search on people who went to the same school as you.
+Still, an extra feature shouldn't be overlooked: alumni search.
+The Alumni search helps focus your search on people who attended the same school as you.

-If you find prospecting difficult and you have a hard time breaking the ice with your prospects, then you should consider looking for opportunities through Linkedin's alumni search.
+If you find prospecting difficult and have difficulty breaking the ice with your prospects, then you should consider looking for opportunities through Linkedin's alumni search.
 Having something as important as education in common with someone makes it much easier to get a conversation going and move forward from there.
-You can also think of finding prospects through this channel as putting on "training wheels," where you can hone your skills on people you have more in common with so that you can later expand and turn any prospect into a customer.
+You can also think of finding prospects through this channel as putting on "training wheels," where you can hone your skills on people you have more in common to later expand and turn any prospect into a customer.

 Contact Prospects Who Are Transitioning Jobs

 This is an excellent opportunity to acquire new customers.
-If you can appeal to that sense of excitement and uncertainty that comes with starting a new job, and give prospects the appropriate sense of security and trust they need, then you can bet on them making use of your services!
+If you can appeal to that sense of excitement and uncertainty that comes with starting a new job and give prospects the appropriate sense of security and trust they need, then you can bet on them using your services!

 Lucky for you, Linkedin is a great platform to keep track of these potential customers.
-There's no other platform that can give you access to a person's employment status as quickly as Linkedin.
-Usually, people who get a new job will update their Linkedin as soon as possible, as part of a new beginning's excitement.
-That's an opportunity for you and your sales team to be taking advantage of.
+No platform can give you access to a person's employment status as quickly as Linkedin.
+Usually, people who get a new job will update their Linkedin as soon as possible as part of a new beginning's excitement.
+That's an opportunity for you and your sales team to take advantage of.

 An easy way of figuring out who has changed jobs among your connections is to use the "Notifications" and look at the updates you receive from your connections.
-If you see a job change, make sure to reach out, especially sooner rather than later!
+If you see a job change, reach out sooner rather than later!

 Pay Attention to Competing Networks

 Checking out your competition's customers is a great way to approach sales prospecting.
-As established customers, it's much easier to know what they want and what they expect out of a product or service, and so you can cater to that easily.
-You also understand what your competition is offering, so you can carefully build an argument to convince that customer to move away from your competition and start doing business with you.
+As established customers, it's much easier to know what they want and expect from a product or service so that you can cater to that easily.
+You also understand what your competition offers, so you can carefully build an argument to convince that customer to move away from your competition and start doing business with you.

 Most of this information is readily available to you.
 All you need now is to find your competition's customers.

 Linkedin is a great place to start building a list of people doing business with your competition who could be prospective customers of your own.
 You can easily tap into other Linkedin members' lists of connections and search their networks - your competition is no exception to this.
-If they're playing their cards right, then they're connected to their customers and prospects, so you can quickly figure out which of their connections can be potential customers for your business.
+If they're playing their cards right, they're connected to their customers and prospects, so you can quickly determine which connections can be potential customers for your business.

 Check Out the People Who Interact With Your Prospects

-If you're looking for new prospects based on the ones you currently have, you can go and check out their endorsements.
-Usually, people get endorsements on Linkedin by people close to them either personally or professionally, meaning there's a good chance you can find extra prospects from within these endorsements.
+If you're looking for new prospects based on the ones you currently have, you can check out their endorsements.
+Usually, people get endorsements on Linkedin from people close to them, either personally or professionally, meaning there's a good chance you can find extra prospects from within these endorsements.

-Say, for example, you're offering an app that helps marketers organize their work.
-If one of your prospective customers has an endorsement for "Marketing" on Linkedin, the odds are that the person handing out that endorsement could be another prospective customer as well.
+For example, you offer an app that helps marketers organize their work.
+If one of your prospective customers has an endorsement for "Marketing" on Linkedin, the odds are that the person handing out that endorsement could also be another prospective customer.

 The good thing about sifting through endorsements is that it's swift and effective.
 All you need to do is open the list of people who have endorsed your current prospect in relevant areas and then contact these prospects through your sales and marketing teams.

 You can do the same thing with other forms of engagement.
 Comments are a great alternative to endorsements if your prospect is lacking in that area.
-Browse your prospects' comments the same way you would their endorsements, and try to find other people that would fit the profile you're targeting.
+Browse your prospects' comments the same way you would their endorsements, and try to find other people who would fit the profile you're targeting.
 A good thing about people who comment is that they're usually active Linkedin users who frequently check the platform.
-This makes your job easy, as you could use LinkedIn to contact them reliably.
-You can also respond to their comments and begin interacting with them more naturally than you would for endorsers.
+This makes your job easy, as you can use LinkedIn to contact them reliably.
+You can also respond to their comments and begin interacting with them more naturally than with endorsers.